 This committee solicits nominations from the community for the recognition as Mayne Islander of the Year.
 The candidates are nominated by community persons who feel that the nominee has contributed a great deal to the community as a whole – volunteering and helping the community grow.
 A selection committee goes through the applications and decides on the best candidate.
 We try to keep the selection a secret so that the award can be made at Charter Night in November.
 The recipient receives a plaque and has his/her /their names on another plaque at the Adachi Pavilion in Dinner Bay Park.

 Mayne Island Lions award scholarships to grade twelve students who are planning on attending a post secondary institution upon graduation.
-Applications are solicited and the applicant needs letters of recommendation from teachers and school administrators.
+Candidate applications accompanied by letters of recommendation from teachers and school administrators.are accepted in the spring each year.

 The Lions club out of Bellingham, Washington, brings a ship full of pirates and Christmas elves to the Gulf Islands, usually in early December.
 On this ship, Mr. and Mrs. Claus are escorted from Miners Bay Dock to the Ag Hall where kids receive gifts and candy.
 The Claus clan are “pulled” up the hill from Miners Bay on a fire truck which is pulled by Mayne Island Lions adorned with reindeer antlers.